 In reality, the purchaser pays rarely the penalty by himself and it is often difficult to obtain them even in cases of long delays in payment.

 Get into the culture of late payment penaltiesNot all companies have included late payment penalties in their sales conditions?

 In many cases, it is due to a lack in company's commercial culture of the concept of late payment penalties.
 This lack inhibits the supplier in its claims (fear of harming the business relationship) and does not incite the buyer to comply with the Law on this subject.

 However, it has been demonstrated by experience that companies that clearly require the payment of penalties for late payment manage to get them and increase the credibility of their collection strategy with their clients.

 Moreover it does not harm in any way the commercial relationship.
-How a buyer could legitimately criticize to apply the Law and to require the payment of your bills on their due dates?
+How a buyer could legitimately criticize its supplier to apply the Law and to require the payment of bills on their due dates?

 Late payment penalties advantages